alyserecord/movie-recommender/README.rst

 The original case study
 https://github.com/zipfian/recommender-case-study relied heavily on GraphLab.
-This repository is an alternative that provides students towards one of two alternative technologies.
+This repository is an alternative that guides students towards one of two alternative technologies.

 Team organization